-There are a total of one and 19 debt securities with unrealized losses as of December 31, 2019 and 2018, respectively.
+There are a total of zero and one debt securities with unrealized losses as of December 31, 2020 and 2019, respectively.
 The unrealized losses associated with these securities are considered temporary as the Credit Union has the ability to hold these securities for a period of time sufficient to allow for any anticipated recovery in fair value.